Deborah L. Wince-Smith: Professional career

-Building upon the thought leadership and policy import of the NII, the Council’s Energy and Manufacturing Initiative, and Technology Leadership Forum of Chief Technology Officers, Ms. Wince-Smith conceived and initiated the Council’s newly launched “National Commission on Innovation and Competitiveness Frontiers.”
-The Commissioners will focus on emerging challenges and opportunities and develop a future oriented policy roadmap to jumpstart flagging productivity, respond to new global competitors and address the impacts of ever accelerating technology driven transformation.
+The Council’s Energy and Manufacturing Initiative and Technology Leadership Forum of Chief Technology Officers, jointly developed the Council’s “National Commission on Innovation and Competitiveness Frontiers.”
+The Commissioners stated mission is to focus on emerging challenges and opportunities and develop a policy roadmap to jumpstart flagging productivity, respond to new global competitors and address the impacts of ever accelerating technology driven transformation.

-Since 2009, Ms. Wince-Smith has served as President and Founder of the Global Federation of Competitiveness Councils (GFCC), engaging leaders from over thirty competitiveness organizations from around the globe.
+Since 2009, Ms. Wince-Smith has served as president and founder of the Global Federation of Competitiveness Councils (GFCC), engaging leaders from over thirty competitiveness organizations from around the globe.
 The GFCC is the first global network devoted exclusively to the exchange of knowledge and practice related to competitiveness policies and strategies; and, it is the first international, public-private mechanism to promote global economic growth through collaboration in innovation.

-Ms. Wince-Smith is a member of corporate and non-profit Boards of Directors, Advisory Committees, and philanthropic organizations.
-She previously served on the Smithsonian National Board, the Secretary of State’s Committee on International Economic Policy, the U.S. Naval Academy Foundation and, the Board of Governors of Argonne National Laboratory.
-She served as Chairman of the World Economic Forum’s Global Agenda Council on Competitiveness, as a Public Director of NASDAQ-OMX from 2005 – 2012, and as a Senate confirmed member of the Oversight Board of the Internal Revenue Service from 2006 – 2012.
+Ms. Wince-Smith is a member of corporate and non-profit boards of directors, advisory committees, and philanthropic organizations.
+She previously served on the Smithsonian National Board, the secretary of State’s Committee on International Economic Policy, the U.S. Naval Academy Foundation and the board of governors of Argonne National Laboratory.
+She served as chairman of the World Economic Forum’s Global Agenda Council on Competitiveness, as a public director of NASDAQ-OMX from 2005 – 2012, and as a Senate-confirmed member of the oversight board of the Internal Revenue Service from 2006 – 2012.

-Ms. Wince-Smith serves as a member of the Scientific Advisory Committee of Lawrence Livermore National Laboratory.
+Ms. Wince-Smith serves as a member of the scientific advisory committee of Lawrence Livermore National Laboratory.
 She previously served on the University of California President’s Council overseeing Los Alamos, Lawrence Berkeley and, Lawrence Livermore National Laboratories.
-She served two terms of service on the University of Chicago’s Board of Governors for Argonne National Laboratory, and as a trustee of Lehigh University.
-On behalf of former Secretary of Commerce, Carlos Gutierrez, she chaired the Secretary’s National Advisory Committee on Strengthening America’s Communities producing the first comprehensive assessment of U.S. Government Economic Development Strategy and Program.
+She served two terms of service on the University of Chicago’s board of governors for Argonne National Laboratory, and as a trustee of Lehigh University.
+On behalf of former secretary of commerce, Carlos Gutierrez, she chaired the Secretary’s National Advisory Committee on Strengthening America’s Communities producing the first comprehensive assessment of U.S. Government Economic Development Strategy and Program.